Tax Credits and Benefits

 The detail around how tax credits work can get complex.
 More information about all aspects of tax credits and Child Benefit, including dealing with HMRC about tax credits/Child Benefit is available on our website for advisers – Revenuebenefits.

-Information about tax credits, Child Benefit and State Benefits can also be found on GOV.UK.
+Information about tax credits, Child Benefit and other state benefits can also be found on GOV.UK.